AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 # API console

-The API Console provides a graphical interface for using the AVEVA Data Hub REST API.
+The API Console provides a graphical interface for using the CONNECT data services REST API.
 Developers can use this console to configure and test API requests before implementing them in their own applications.
 To use the API Console, select select **Developer Tools** > **API Console** from the left pane.

 ## Request area